 And while our history is rich with many accomplishments on behalf of animals, we are especially proud to have been the prevailing force behind the elimination of the decompression chamber in California.
 Working closely with the County of Los Angeles in the 1970's, it was agreed that if the County did not use the decompression chamber at the new Agoura shelter but instead used a euthanasia injection, Actors and Others would fund such a pilot project.
 It was so successful that it soon was adopted by all the other county shelters - then by the City - then in 1979 by all of California.

 With more than 30 years of experience, Cars2Charities has the expertise in making vehicle donations easier than ever.
-Cars2Charities is designed to provide donors with a simple, fast, and secure way to donate their vehicles to nonprofit organizations.
+Cars2Charities is designed to provide donors with a simple, fast, and secure way to donate the proceeds of their vehicle donation to nonprofit organizations.

 Have your vehicle's cleared Certificate of Title and Registration in front of you.
 This will help you provide us with the information we need about your vehicle.

 Cars2Charities commercially fundraises for hundreds of charities nation-wide.
-Be sure to tell us that you would like the proceeds of your vehicle donation to go to Actors and Others for Animals.
+Be sure to tell us that you would like the proceeds of your vehicle donation to go to .

 Give us a call at (855) 520-2100, or complete an online donation request.
 Our friendly donation coordinators will gather your vehicles information, and together, we will decide the most convenient time, date, and location for the pickup.